sheyll/Fringe/README.md

 # Fringe
-Code Kata discussing the "samefringe" problem in Java
+Code Kata discussing the "samefringe" problem in Haskell, Scheme and Java